Your cart is currently empty!

 Would you want to buy a new laptop only to discover that you bought a 3-year-old design with a slow processor, limited memory, and a slow hard drive?
 Or would you want to take advantage of all the improvements that have been made over the past 3 years?

 LED is like that.
 So much has changed, and will continue to change, in the LED lighting market.
 LED is not like the old lighting technologies like Metal Halide or Fluorescent tubes.
+These older technologies suffer from short life spans and lumen depreciation.

 It evolves and gets better all the time.
 Drivers improve, and their lifespan improves as engineering improves.
 LEDs improve, and we need less heat sink to keep them cool.